espocrm/documentation/user-guide/quotes.md

 ### Layout

 Layout of quote items can be modified at Administration > Layout Manager > Quote Items > List (Item).
-Available since Advanced Pack 1.32.0 version.

 ### Discount Rate